spichen/jest-mock-react/README.md

 # Jest Mock React
 Don't like shallow rendering and want to mock specific child components for your component tests?
-Jest Mock React helps you to easily mock components and assert on the rendered component.
+Jest Mock React helps you to easily mock components and assert on the rendered component using jest expect extensions.

 ## Installation